rookie-ninja/rk-docs/content/en/docs/Bootstrapper/User guide/echo-golang/Basic/middleware-gzip.md

 ```

 ## General options
-> These are general options to start a echo server with rk-boot
+> These are general options to start an echo server with rk-boot

 | name | description | type | default value |
 | ------ | ------ | ------ | ------ |